-Coastal Act sections 30210 and 30211 mandate that maximum public access and recreational opportunities be provided and that development not interfere with the public's right to access the coast.
+Coastal Act Sections 30210 and 30211 mandate that maximum public access and recreational opportunities be provided and that development not interfere with the public's right to access the coast.
 In addition, Coastal Act Section 30251 requires that visual qualities of coastal areas shall be considered and protected, landform alteration shall be minimized, and where feasible, degraded areas shall be enhanced and restored.

 The project site is located on the back portion of the City of Carpinteria Beach.
-Public access is available along the entire approximately 1,500 ft. length of the project area.
+Public access is available along the entire approximately 1,440 ft. length of the project area.
 The proposed project involves the construction of a sand berm immediately seaward of the existing residential development and public street ends located on site.
-The crest of the proposed berm will not extend above 18 ft. in elevation above mean sea level (approximately 10-12 ft. above the typical ground elevation of the sandy beach area).
+The crest of the proposed berm will be approximately 12 ft. above the typical ground elevation of the sandy beach area.

 The proposed berm will result in some limited temporary adverse effects to public access and views.
-Beachgoers will be required to traverse the sand berm, approximately 10-12 ft. higher than the elevation of the backbeach, in order to access the beach.
+Beachgoers will be required to traverse the sand berm, approximately 12 ft. higher than the elevation of the back beach, in order to access the beach.
 However, the Commission notes that access over the proposed berm will not be blocked or result in an impassable barrier for the average beachgoer, and that the berm will not fully occupy the sandy beach.
-Beach area will be available for pass/repass and recreation, with the possible exception of winter periods when storm wave attack steepens the beach profile and erodes the face of the berm.
+Beach area will be available for pass/repass and recreation, with the possible exception of winter periods when storm waves steepen the beach profile and erode the face of the berm.
 These conditions would be of a temporary nature only.
 In addition, the City will construct "ramped" areas to the top of the berm at several of the public street ends and parking lots in order to facilitate public access.

 Public views of the beach from public viewing areas located along adjacent city streets will be limited by the proposed berm.
 However, the proposed project is temporary in nature and includes removal of the berm each spring.
-In order to ensure that any potential adverse effects to public views and access are minimized, Special Condition Two (2) has been required to ensure that the berm is removed each year prior to Memorial Day, unless additional time is allowed by the Executive Director for good reason.
+In order to ensure that any potential adverse effects to public views and access are minimized, Special Condition One (1) has been required to ensure that the berm is removed each year prior to Memorial Day, unless additional time is allowed by the Executive Director for good cause.
 Removal of the proposed berm involves redistributing sand seaward of the berm and restoring the beach to its pre-development profile.